How to Be a Great Code Reviewer With Tips and Best Practices

 Utilizing automated tools improves the code review process by:

 Automating parts of the review process, such as using static analysis tools, helps reviewers provide more focused and insightful feedback.
-Effective automated tools adapt their guidance based on the unique characteristics of the codebase and team practices, making the review process more efficient and productive.
+Effective automated tools adapt their guidance based on the unique characteristics of the codebase and team practices, and can make sense of the code's context and dependencies, making the review process more efficient and productive.

 Maintaining a Positive Code Review Culture